qqttss/todos-user/README.md

 User passwords are hashed before storing in MongoDB and authentication is implemented with JWT.

-You can use postman to interact with the backend.
+You need to use postman to interact with the backend.